 The initial excitement about wearing undies faded into anxiety: he would no longer be able to rely on the familiarity of wearing diapers.

 You see, using a toilet seems like common sense to us, but it can feel strange, silly, even downright scary to toddlers.
-In fact, potty training is often the root of many power struggles between parents and toddlers.
+In fact, potty training is often the root of many power struggles between parents and kids.
 We get frustrated…

 - convincing our kids to use the potty already